Private connection

 vpc_net_id

-) to connect to a trunk. - List of announced IPv4 prefixes of virtual network subnets distributed across availability zones.
+) to connect to the trunk. - List of announced IPv4 prefixes of virtual network subnets, distributed by availability zones.
 Typically, prefixes refer to the subnets configured in your cloud.
 In this case, the announced prefixes and the actual subnet address ranges match.

-New subnets that will be created in the virtual network later will not be announced to the Cloud Interconnect private connection automatically.
+New subnets created in the virtual network after the initial setup will not be automatically announced to the Cloud Interconnect private connection.

-To add a new subnet to the existing private connection, contact support
+To add a new subnet to an existing private connection, file a request to support

 Warning